I-GMAP is comprised of a core team of professional and academic staff.

 Co-Director & Professor of Public Administration

-Nadia Rubaii, PhD is a professor of public administration and a co-director of the Institute for Genocide and Mass Atrocity Prevention.
+Nadia Rubaii, PhD was a professor of public administration and a co-director of the Institute for Genocide and Mass Atrocity Prevention.
 Her research examines the internal and external factors that contribute to the effectiveness of master’s degree programs intended for public and nonprofit sector professionals, with a particular emphasis on alternative pedagogies for the most effective contextual learning and comparisons of international and domestic quality assurance systems.
 For many years her research has been targeted to helping universities and public service organizations better serve diverse publics, be inter-culturally effective and to promote social equity.
 Although Rubaii’s research, teaching and professional service activities have been in all parts of the world, most of her recent work is based in Latin America.
 She has held Fulbright appointments in Colombia and Venezuela, and she is founding co-editor of GOBERNAR: The Journal of Latin American Public Policy and Governance.
 She has held leadership positions in the Network of Schools of Public Policy, Affairs and Administration (NASPAA), La Red Interamericana de Educación en Administración Pública (INPAE) and the International Comparative Policy Analysis Forum (ICPA-Forum).